mild-blue/opentiny-docs/CONTRIBUTING.md

 - "Apache Tomcat" not "Tomcat"

-- "TinyMCE" not "Tiny"
+- "OpenTiny" not "Tiny"

-## TinyMCE or tinymce
+## OpenTiny or tinymce

-Use the capitalized version of TinyMCE when referring to the open source project or the editor.
-"TinyMCE" is an abbreviation of "Tiny MoxieCode Editor", but is better known as TinyMCE.
+Use the capitalized version of OpenTiny when referring to the open source project or the editor.
+"OpenTiny" is an abbreviation of "Tiny MoxieCode Editor", but is better known as OpenTiny.

 Use lowercase when referring to the `tinymce` JavaScript object.